 Abstracts should be 250 words, maximum.

-Original Articles and Technical Notes require a structured abstract with the following headings: Objective (or Background), Methods, Results, Conclusions.
+Original Articles, Doing More With Less, Women in Neurosurgery, Great Hospitals, Neurosurgery Nursing and Technical Notes require a structured abstract with the following headings: Objective (or Background), Methods, Results, Conclusions.

 Case Reports require a structured abstract with the following headings: Background, Case Description, Conclusions.